JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8021 days**.

-And here is a just a random fact -  **There is a type of coffin made that can be used as a wine rack or picnic table before its final use**.
+And here is a just a random fact -  **The largest fish in the world is the whale shark.
+It can weigh several tons and grow to more than fifty feet in length**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)